CVE-2025-48595: Android Exploit Status, June Patch

 5 Min Read

-Editorial poster showing an Android June 2026 patch blocking CVE-2025-48595 exploitation.
+Android June 2026 patch coverage for CVE-2025-48595 exploitation risk.

 Google’s June 2026 Android Security Bulletin includes a warning that CVE-2025-48595, a high-severity Android Framework escalation-of-privilege flaw, may already be used in limited, targeted attacks.
 The practical step is straightforward: install the June 2026 Android security update as soon as your device maker provides it, then confirm that the security patch level changed in Settings.